dlt-hub/dlt-dbt-github/README.md

    Follow the dlt Github [pipeline documentation](https://dlthub.com/docs/dlt-ecosystem/verified-sources/github) to set up your pipeline.
 Ensure you have your Github API key and destination credentials configured.

 3. **Run the Pipeline:**
-   Extract and load data from Github into your data warehouse by running the Github events.
+   Extract and load data from GitHub using the GitHub events pipeline into your data wareshouse.
 As GitHub pipeline integrates multiple sources.
 Here, we will build a model for the `github_events` source.
 For more details on sources, refer to the [documentation](https://dlthub.com/docs/general-usage/source).

 ### Step 2: Install and Configure the dbt Project